Wellbeing and Pastoral Care

 Here are just a few examples of what we do:

-- Our Deputy Head, Mrs Saxby, teaches PSHCE across the whole school, from the pre-school Giraffes class (3-4 year olds) upwards, and all our staff are trained and have ongoing training in mental health awareness.
+- PSHE is taught across the whole school and all our staff are trained and have ongoing training in mental health awareness.
+Four of our staff have also recently trained as Mental Health First Aiders.

-- Singing for everyone is a major focus at Spring Grove – we sing together every morning and singing helps to release stress and boost self-confidence in children of all ages.
+- Singing for everyone is a major focus at Spring Grove – we sing together most mornings and singing helps to release stress and boost self-confidence in children of all ages.

-- Our form assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.
+- Our Friday assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.

 - The school stands in 14 acres of grounds, and unless the weather is very bad indeed children are outside every day in waterproofs and wellies.
 There is a buddy system at playtime, led by the Prep 6 children, which is designed to help anyone who feels worried or insecure out on the field.